keepthrifty/keepthrifty.github.io/_posts/2016-11-20-money-life-lessons-oregon-trail.md

 Regardless, it's a fantastic game and well worth spending a half hour to try out.

+I also recommend you check out I, Vigilante's awesome thoughts on [what you can learn from some other popular video games](http://www.ivigilante.com/the-blizzard-investment-strategy/){: target="_blank" } (though these were more from middle and high school for me)

 If you've played _The Oregon Trail_, maybe you had your own set of lessons.
 Share your takeaways here - I'd love to hear what you learned!